nicyuvi/notehub-landing/README.md

 # Landing page for NoteHub app
-A simple landing page for NoteHub app built with NextJS and TailwindCSS.
+A simple landing page for the NoteHub app built with NextJS and TailwindCSS.

 ## Stack
 - NextJS 14